 If you’re looking at buying a new washing machine next month, you’ll want to research your options.
 You’ll likely search for “best washing machine” or “Miele vs Samsung washing machine“.

 These users are not yet ready to buy but are aware they have a problem and know some potential solutions, even if that’s just at the brand level.
 They are yet to narrow down the options to a few choices.

 If you want to buy an item, you might search for it.
 As the user is ready to buy, they are likely to search for a highly specific keyword based on their research.
 Google will only show retailers or dealers when you could purchase the item.

 For example, search for “blue Ford Focus 2021” or “Echo Dot“, and you’ll only see places you can buy the item.
-You won’t find articles on what the lights on the Ford Focus’ dashboard show about the car’s health.
+You won’t find articles on what the lights on the Ford Focus dashboard show about the car’s health.

-You should have posts and pages that address every step in the buying process, including awareness, discovery and purchase.
+You should have posts and pages that address every step in the buying process, including awareness, discovery, and purchase.
 By considering the search intent of each page, you can help guide the visitor toward purchase.

 If you only have product pages on your website, you make it harder for visitors to convert as they might have questions about how to best use your product or how it compares to the competition.

-Of course, you don’t want to optimise a product page for an informational keyword as you’ll likely scare the visitor away.
+Of course, you don’t want to optimize a product page for an informational keyword as you’ll likely scare the visitor away.
 The opposite is also true.
-You don’t want someone who’s ready to buy landing on a blog post explaining a hidden feature.
+You don’t want someone ready to buy landing on a blog post explaining a hidden feature.
 Instead, they should land on a product page.

 If someone is thinking about buying a lavender candle but doesn’t know how or where to use it within the home, the blog will (hopefully) answer their questions and encourage them to buy a candle from you.
 Yet they can still easily use Google to find the product if they are ready to buy.